aristsakas-ui/qBittorrent-Search-Plugins-/README.md

 5 scrape the torrent sites and 2 uses the api .
 All try to sort the most relevant results

+Scripts that do _not_ work anymore leetx.py  yts_mx.py

+IMPORTANT: x1337xtube.py is NOT an official mirror of x1337x but contains all of it's torrents. _Use at your own risk_

 leetx.py is a plugin for the _official_ 1337x site

-IMPORTANT: x1337xtube.py is NOT an official mirror of x1337x but contains all of it's torrents. _Use at your own risk_

 # Dependencies Installation Guide